Stuffed cabbage recipes are made during the fall Jewish holiday called Sukkot. And there's nothing like a rich and savory cabbage stuffed recipe.

-You can even use a leafy green like swiss chard or collard greens along with the cabbage as the wrap in your recipes.
+You can even use a leafy green like swiss chard or collard greens along with the cabbage in your recipes.

-Medium or long grained rice is probably the best type of rice to make a stuffed cabbage recipe.
-Short grained rice tends to be a sticky rice and is better for dessert type recipes.
+Medium or long grained rice is probably the best type of rice for a stuffed cabbage recipe.
+Short grained rice tends to be sticky and is better suited for dessert type recipes.

 Green Cabbage - this is the most common type of cabbage available.
 It is round in shape with light green tightly packed leaves.

 Savoy Cabbage - this cabbage is round in shape with loosely packed ruffled leaves.
 It has a mild flavor and softer texture.
 It makes good wraps.

 Red Cabbage - is very similar to green cabbage, but smaller in size and has a dark purplish color.

 Bok Choy - is a Chinese cabbage with dark green elongated leaves.
 This cabbage has a slightly bitter mustard taste.